 Documentary Stamp Tax collections in FY 2020-21 topped the FY 2005-06 peak reached at the height of Florida's housing boom.
 This milestone was particularly remarkable considering the prior year (FY 2019-20) registered only 70.8 percent of that level after steadily increasing for ten years from a low of 26.6 percent.
-The market environment supporting this result primarily resulted from the record low interest rates resulting from the Federal Reserve's actions to stem the severity of the pandemic's economic disruption in the second quarter of 2020.
+The market environment leading to this result was caused by the record low interest rates tied to the Federal Reserve's actions to stem the severity of the pandemic's economic disruption.